Image by VAWiley from iStock

 Real-World Examples of Constructive Skepticism

-Let’s look at some real-life examples where skepticism had a positive impact:
+Here are some examples where skepticism had a positive impact:

 Monolith vs. Microservices